10 Common Models in Machine Learning

 Guessing: 0.539

-This neural network model actually did pretty well, and we’re on par with our accuracy as we were with the other two models.
+This model actually did pretty well, and we’re on par with our accuracy as we were with the other two models.
 This is somewhat surprising given the nature of the data- small number of observations with different data types- a type of situation in which neural networks don’t usually do as well as others.
 Just goes to show, you never know until you try!

-7.7.4 Strengths & Weaknesses
+10.7.4 Strengths & weaknesses

 Strengths